 – Remove and Ink and flush the pen with clean water

 – Put the pen in a ziplock bag

-My brand new fountain pen does not work!
+Why does my brand new fountain pen not work?

 – Flush the nib with clean water to remove any potential foreign particles